Conformal welding of quantum disks and multiple SLE: the non-simple case: Introduction

 \begin{theorem} Let $\gamma\in(\sqrt{2},2)$, $\kappa=16/\gamma^2$ and $\beta = \frac{4}{\gamma}-\frac{\gamma}{2}$.
 Let $N\ge 2$ and $\alpha\in\mathrm{LP}_N$ be a link pattern.
 Let $c$ be the constant in Theorem~\ref{thm:fd-disk} for $W_-=W_+=\gamma^2-2$, and $c_N = \frac{\gamma^{2N-1} }{2^{2N+1}c^N(Q-\beta)^{2N}}$.
 Consider the curve-decorated quantum surface $(\bbH,\phi_N,0,y_1,...,y_{2N-3},1,\infty,\eta_1,...,\eta_N)/{\sim_\gamma}$ where $(\phi_N,y_1,...,y_{2N-3},\eta_1,...,\eta_N)$ has law

-If we truncate and glue an independent forested line to the quantum surface described above, then we obtain the conformal welding $\Wd_{\alpha}(\mathrm{GQD}^{N+1})$ restricted to the event $E$ where the welding output is a simply connected surface {glued} with forested lines.
+If we truncate and glue an independent forested line to the quantum surface described above, then we obtain the conformal welding $\Wd_{\alpha}(\mathrm{GQD}^{N+1})$ restricted to the event $E$ {where the interfaces all lie in a single region homeomorphic to the disk}.

 \end{theorem}

 Theorem~\ref{thm:main} is the analog of~\cite[Theorem 1.1]{SY23}, and gives a concrete coupling between Liouville CFT and multiple SLE for $\kappa\in(4,8)$.
 One key observation is that the conformal weight of the multiple SLE ($b = \frac{6-\kappa}{2\kappa}$) matches with that of Liouville CFT ($\Delta_\beta = \frac{\beta}{2}(\frac{2}{\gamma}+\frac{\gamma-\beta}{2})$) in the sense $b+\Delta_\beta = 1$.